hemanthk92/IDD-FinalProject/README.md

   Pictures of the Box:

-  Front of the Box
+  Front of the Box <br>
    <img src="photos/FrontBox.JPG", width ="45%">

-   Side of the Box
+   Side of the Box<br>
    <img src="photos/SideBox.JPG" width="40%">

-   Servo Arms when Box is Unlocked
+   Servo Arms when Box is Unlocked <br>
    <img src="photos/Unlocked.JPG" width="40%">

-   Servo Arms when Box is Locked
+   Servo Arms when Box is Locked <br>
    <img src="photos/LockedWithoutLedge.JPG" width="40%">

-   Servo Arm sitting on the ledge of the box when locked
+   Servo Arm sitting on the ledge of the box when locked <br>
    <img src="photos/ServoLedge.JPG" width="40%">

   Final Video: